This post is part of SCCM Current Branch Installation Guide series

 We are done with the SQL Server installation.
 We will now proceed with SQL Management Studio

-SQL Management Studio
+SQL Management Studio Installation

-This can be downloaded from following link:
+This can be downloaded from the link

 The latest version at the time of writing this blog is 17.9

 Once downloaded, launch the setup.exe

 Once installation is completed, you can launch the “Microsoft SQL Server Management Studio” which will be displayed under “Microsoft SQL Server Tools 17”